Translational Neurosciences Researchers

 PUBLICATIONS

-Michelle Kee, Senior Scientist II
+Michelle Kee, Principal Scientist I

 Michelle Kee’s research focuses on antenatal maternal well-being, maternal childhood adversity and parenting styles.